tethysplatform/tethys/docs/installation/application.rst

 install.yml
 -----------

 This file is generated with your application scaffold.
-Please do NOT list any dependencies in setup.py.
-Instead list them in the :file:`install.yml` file.
-This file should be committed with your application code in order to aid installation on a Tethys Portal
+Dependencies that are listed in the ``install.yml`` will be installed with conda and will honor the specified channel priority.
+If there are any dependencies listed in the ``setup.py`` that are not specified in the ``install.yml`` then these packages will be installed with pip as part of the setup process.
+This file should be committed with your application code in order to aid installation on a Tethys Portal.

 .. literalinclude:: resources/example-install.yml
    :language: yaml